Top SEO Benefits of Responsive Web Design

 When you take into consideration the visitors and their expectation of experience of a webpage, the user experience is, and should be, a priority over fancy designs and UI structures.

-Ensuring the user experience is a priority comes down to structure, navigation, mobile friendliness and ease of access.
-Responsive web design makes your site mobile-friendly,and prioritizes both readability and navigation for your visitors.
+Consumers spend more than an average of 4.8 hours a day researching on their smartphones that’s why ensuring the user experience is a priority comes down to structure, navigation, mobile friendliness, and ease of access.
+Responsive web design makes your site mobile-friendly and prioritises both readability and navigation for your visitors.

 Google recognizes usability by looking into a few key metrics such as the time spent on a webpage.
 While no one is privy to the exact weighting of such performance indicators in the algorithms, they most certainly play a role in how your site ranks.
 User experience, and user interface, should be taken as seriously asother traditional on and off-page SEO efforts.